-SIGC Midco Limited, a wholly-owned subsidiary of the Company, was dissolved in early 2023, and therefore the Company is now a limited partner in the Investment Partnership, a limited partnership registered in Guernsey on 24 May 2017.
+SIGC Midco Limited, a former wholly-owned subsidiary of the Company, was dissolved in early 2023, and therefore the Company became a limited partner in the Investment Partnership, a limited partnership registered in Guernsey on 24 May 2017, until its dissolution in May 2023, following which the Company became an investor in the Funds.
+For further details see Note 1 and Note 9 of the Consolidated Financial Statements.
+All references to the Investment Partnership herein shall be only until its date of dissolution.

 The Company aims to provide investors with capital growth through its investment in the Investment Partnership, to which it has committed £700,000,000.

-The Company's investment policy, which it will effect indirectly through its investment in the Investment Partnership, is to invest in a company which is publicly quoted, and which the Investment Manager considers to be undervalued as a result of operational deficiencies and which it believes can be rectified by the Investment Manager's active involvement, thereby increasing the value of the investment (a "Turnaround").
+The Company's investment policy, which it will affect indirectly through its investment in the Investment Partnership or the Funds, is to invest in a company which is publicly quoted, and which the Investment Manager considers to be undervalued as a result of operational deficiencies and which it believes can be rectified by the Investment Manager's active involvement, thereby increasing the value of the investment (a "Turnaround").
 Accordingly, the investment will not be passive.
 The Company's investment may be made on-market or off-market.

-The Company may invest, through the Investment Partnership, in a company operating in any economic sector but will only be invested in one company at a time.
+The Company may invest, through the Investment Partnership or the Funds, in a company operating in any economic sector but will only be invested in one company at a time.
 Thus, it will not seek to reduce risk through diversification.
-The choice of target company will be subject to a vote in the affirmative of a majority in interest of the limited partners of the Investment Partnership, in effect giving the Board a veto on such decision since the Company owns, and is currently expected to continue to own, more than 50% of the interests in the Investment Partnership.
+The choice of target company will be subject to a vote in the affirmative of a majority in interest of the limited partners of the Investment Partnership or the Funds, in effect giving the Board a veto on such decision since the Company owns, and is currently expected to continue to own, more than 50% of the interests in the Investment Partnership or the Funds.